-Why Is It Important to Use a Synthetic Oil That Cleans?
+Why Is It Important to Use a Motor Oil made from Natural Gas?

 All engines generate contaminants such as soot, carbon, and sulfuric and nitric acid.
 These contaminants are inevitable byproducts of the combustion process, and all of them end up in your motor oil, to varying degrees.
 So, the question isn’t whether you need an oil that cleans, but how well your motor oil cleans the dirt and deposits your engine generates.